GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory Generation: Related Work

 \subsection{Trajectory Data Generation}

 The recent advances in generative models provide a great opportunity for synthetic trajectory data generation.
 These models (e.g., Generative Adversarial Network (GAN) \cite{rao2020lstm, liu2018trajgans, cao2021generating} and diffusion models \cite{zhu2023difftraj}) utilize the power of deep neural networks to learn and replicate the underlying spatio-temporal distributions of real trajectory data.
 Once trained, these models generate synthetic trajectories by sampling from the learned distributions.
-For example, TrajGen \cite{cao2021generating} utilizes GAN and a Seq2Seq model to generate spatial-temporal trajectory data.
-Feng et al. \cite{feng2020learning} propose a GAN-based framework, MoveSim, with the introduction of prior knowledge of human mobility.
+For example, Feng et al. \cite{feng2020learning} propose a GAN-based framework, MoveSim, with the introduction of prior knowledge for human mobility trajectory generation.
 MoveSim \cite{feng2020learning} generates the next location based on the last point in the partially generated sequence and iteratively generates the rest trajectory points.
 Zhu et al. \cite{zhu2023difftraj, zhu2023synmob, zhu2024controltraj} propose a pioneering work by adopting the diffusion model to generate continuous and road network-constrained trajectories with a fixed length and time interval between two trajectory points.
 Different from existing works that usually focus on generating trajectories in continuous spatial spaces with fixed time intervals and fixed lengths, our work aims to generate spatially discrete, temporally irregular LBSN check-in trajectories.